beameio/beame-sdk/README.md

 ##  Beame.io SDK provides you with easy-to-use tools to access a device without a public IP address, with SSL certificates issued specifically for the device.
 We also make it easy and fast to programatically obtain publicly trusted certs and use them as needed for any purpose.

-You can expose your local machine, deploy a service literally without any network configation, and now you can host a public server without a DMZ
+You can expose your local machine, deploy a service literally without any network configation, and now you can host a public server without a DMZ;

-The certificates are signed by a publicly trusted CA, similar to any other site that uses HTTPS.
+The certificates are signed by a publicly trusted CA, similar to any other site that uses HTTPS;

+The SDK supports both global and local computer network interfaces.

 You get: